benelan/milestone-action/README.md

 #### Features

-- Add `single` option for workflows the consist of a single open milestone with no due date.
+- Add `single` option for repos that have one open milestone at a time with no due date.

 ### [3.0.0](https://github.com/benelan/milestone-action/compare/v2.0.0...v3.0.0) (2024-01-24)